saikirankolchelma/Rags-Resources/README.md

+“RAGVerse: The Complete Guide to Retrieval-Augmented Generation (From Basics to Research-Level Implementations)”

+🎯 Aim / Objective of This Repository

+The aim of this repository is to collect, understand, and implement all types of Retrieval-Augmented Generation (RAG) systems — from foundational concepts to advanced research-level architectures — in a simple and practical way.

+This repository serves as a one-stop learning and experimentation platform for anyone who wants to:

+Understand core RAG components — embeddings, vector stores, retrievers, augmentation, generation, and evaluation

+Explore different types of RAG architectures (basic, contextual, hybrid, multi-agent, domain-specific, etc.)

+Get hands-on implementations for every RAG concept through clean, well-documented notebooks and scripts

+Learn advanced optimization techniques like re-ranking, query rewriting, and hybrid retrieval

+Explore research papers, techniques, and evaluation metrics for RAG systems

+Deploy production-ready RAG pipelines using tools like FastAPI, Docker, and LangChain

+Simplify complex RAG ideas into beginner-friendly explanations while maintaining depth for professionals

+Ultimately, RAGVerse aims to become a community-driven knowledge base where learners and engineers can both understand and build RAG systems end-to-end, making it easier to apply RAG in real-world AI and GenAI applications.

 🧠 What is RAG?

   RAG (Retrieval-Augmented Generation) is a framework that combines information retrieval and text generation to make Large Language Models (LLMs) more accurate, up-to-date, and explainable.